hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a.md

 - `EEPROM0 (A0h)` stored in U-Boot env variable `sfp_a0_low_128`
 - `EEPROM1 (A2h)` stored in U-Boot env variable `sfp_a2_info`

+## EEPROM Editing Tool for MA5671A

+A simple tool to help edit the EEPROM of the **Huawei MA5671A**, created by **MrFreeZZ**: https://github.com/hack-gpon/MA5671A-Eeprom/releases

+✅ Automatically calculates the checksum, making the process easier and safer.

 ## EEPROM0 layout

 | address | size | name                              | default value                                                                               | description                                                         |